jonathancox1/keyboard/readme.md

-Repo for preoinic keymap, work in progress
+Repo for planck keymap, work in progress